appbaseio/Docs/content/docs/pipelines/concepts/global-vars.md

 The validation details can be passed with the `validate` field inside the global variable field in the pipeline file.

+### `expected_status` field

+The `expected_status` field is used to make sure the validation was succesfull.
+It is an integer that should match the status code of the validate request when it is successfull.

+### Example: Validate an index

 Following example explains how the `validate` field can be used to verify that an index exists:

 ```yml